nithinyell/iOS-Important-Questions/MustRead.md

 - Send object to retain message, retain count is +1
 - Send object to release message, retain count is -1
 - Send object to auto-release message, retain count is -1
-- When retain count is `0` object is deallocated memory is free
+- When retain count is `0` object is de-allocated memory is free

 ---